ray-project/llmperf/README.md

 # Implementing New LLM Clients

-To implement a new LLM client, you need to implement the base class `llmperf.ray_llm_client.LLMClient` and decorate it as a ray actor.
+To implement a new LLM client, you need to implement the base class `llmperf.ray_llm_client.LLMClient` in `ori-llmperf/src/llmperf/ray_clients` and decorate it as a ray actor.
+You also need to update the file `ori-llmperf/src/llmperf/common.py` with the new class.

 ```python